 Managing and Securing User Access Properly

-In terms of securing the client (data owners) side of the equation, apart from having trusted endpoint security on communicating devices, it’s important that user access is properly managed and locked down to achieve a secure cloud.
+In terms of securing the client (data owners) side of the equation, user access must be appropriately managed and locked down to achieve a secure cloud apart from having trusted endpoint security on communicating devices.
 Allowing admins or other users excess access to critical data on cloud platforms can lead to data breaches.
-Identity and access management (IAM) helps define and manage the correct roles and access privileges of individual users.
+Identity and access management (IAM) helps define and manage individual users’ correct roles and access privileges.

 Role-based access control (RBAC) should be implemented with Kubernetes clusters.
 Having Workload Protection with EDR will help SOC teams hunt for abuses of user privileges, whether insider threats or external attacks conducted through credential theft.